thevladbog/quokkaq-go-backend/docs/yandex-cloud-setup.md

 1. In the Yandex Cloud Console, navigate to the IAM section
 2. Create a new service account with the following roles:
+   - `container-registry.images.puller` - for pulling images from Container Registry
    - `compute.admin` - for VM management
    - `iam.serviceAccounts.user` - for service account management
    - `vpc.publicAdmin` - for network management (if needed)